 A.R.T has evolved since its inception — making it imperative to keep up to date with the latest developments.

-This event will be an excellent time to meet and interact with other members of the A.R.T. international family while at the same time having the opportunity to receive the benefits of the techniques.
+The event will also be an excellent time to meet and interact with other members of the A.R.T. family.

-Discussion of the therapeutic differences between ‘maintenance’ treatment-sessions of 50-60 minutes to those of focused sessions of 20-30 minutes 2-3 x weekly.
+The comparison of ‘maintenance’ treatment sessions of 50-60 minutes, to that of focused treatments of 25-30 minutes 2-3 x weekly.

-Subjects will be discussed and techniques demonstrated and shared.
-Issues of the neck, thoracic, lumbar hip and knee will be included.
+Issues such as hormonal, and digestive will be discussed and techniques demonstrated — also techniques used for spinal and conditions of the neck, thoracic, lumbar hip and knee will be included.

 Inflammation is at the root of many, common diseases including: